namrapatel/analyzer/README.md

 # analyzer
 This is Group 19's CS 2212 Project
-To login to the system, use one of the following usernames (they can be found at src/main/resources/loginInfo.txt):
+To login to the system, use one of the following usernames (they can be found at src/main/resources/loginInfo.txt):<br />

-The following are in the form username,password: \n mcheveri,mcheveri123 \n cduffy,cduffy123 \n npatel,npatel123 \n jdifalco,jdifalco123 \n
+The following are in the form username,password:<br /> mcheveri,mcheveri123 <br />
-admin,admin \n
+cduffy,cduffy123 <br />
+npatel,npatel123 <br />
+jdifalco,jdifalco123 <br />
+admin,admin<br />

 To Generate a graph:
 - Add at least one cryptocurrency to the list